fmresearchnovak/scratchpad/README.md

 `python3 -m scratchpad`

+###### The following should be comments.
+Let me know if there is a way to make comments in markdown!
 [//]: # The tool chain you need is pip3 install twine, setuptools, wheel, mkpkg
 [//]: # To check for mistakes in package use:  python3 -m twine check dist/*
 [//]: # To install it locally  (without pypi):  pip3 install dist/*